IshitaParira/Hospital-Management-System/README.md

 # Hospital-Management-System
-A Django-based web application that allows hospital administrators to manage doctors, patients, and appointments.
+Hospital Management System is a web-based application built using Django and Bootstrap.It provides role-based access for admins to manage doctors, patients, and appointments.Features include CRUD operations, responsive UI, and interactive data tables with export options.
 --
 ## Screenshots
 ### Admin login